mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/image-builder/override-files/create-custom-or-files/baseimage-or-files/index.md

 ### Example 2:

-To abide to best security practices, a user could set their own username and password while creating the base OS image and override the default credentials in KIB by creating a file with the following content:
+To abide to security practices, a user could set their own username and password while creating the base OS image and override the default credentials in KIB by creating a file with the following content:

 ```yaml
 ---